top of page

 Understand Your Emotions

 Sometimes the emotions we suppress during the day show up loudly at night.
 Anxiety, grief, anger, loneliness, excitement, love, and fear often appear symbolically in dreams before we consciously recognize them in waking life.
+A dream about drowning may reflect emotional overwhelm.
+A dream about losing teeth could symbolize insecurity or fear of losing control.
+Dreams act like mirrors for the inner world.

 Dreams Can Reveal Stress and Burnout

 The brain processes emotional information during sleep.
-Recurring nightmares, chaotic dreams, or dreams involving being chased, trapped, or lost can sometimes indicate unresolved stress or mental exhaustion.
+Recurring nightmares, chaotic dreams, or dreams involving being chased, trapped, or lost can indicate unresolved stress or mental exhaustion.
+Your body may be resting while your subconscious waves a giant spiritual red flag like:

 “Hey… we need to talk.”